bogado/gitpp/Readme.md

     Lists infromation about all the objects inside a package.
 Shows the same information that ``git verify-pack -v`` will with a little bit more verbosity.
 Also addresses in the packages are printed in hex to help locating them with hex-editors.

 * ``pack_cat_obj``
     This will dump an object into the output.
 It could be used to extract blobs from the the package or to simply check them out.
+For the time being this will only work for non-delta objects.